Paul Cushing Child: Early life

 Child was born in Montclair, New Jersey, on January 15, 1902, to Bertha Cushing and Charles Tripler Child.
 When he and his twin brother Charles were six months old, their father died and their mother relocated them with her to her family's home in Boston.
 It was there that Child attended Boston Latin School.

 After taking an extension course at Columbia University he then became a teacher in France, Italy, and the United States, instructing students in various subjects including photography, English, and French.
 In 1941, while at Avon Old Farms School, he was a teacher and mentor to future poet John Gillespie Magee Jr. Child was a fourth degree black belt in judo as well as a judo instructor.

 Government service and marriage

 During World War II, Child joined the Office of Strategic Services (OSS).
 While stationed in Kandy, Ceylon (now Sri Lanka), he met Julia McWilliams, who worked for the OSS as head of the Registry of the OSS Secretariat.
 They married on September 1, 1946, in Lumberville, Pennsylvania, and later moved to Washington, D.C.
 A lover of world cuisine, Child was known for his sophisticated palate.

 After he finished his work with the OSS, Child joined the United States Foreign Service and introduced his wife to fine food.
 In 1948, the U.S. State Department assigned Child to be an exhibits officer with the United States Information Agency.
-While in Paris, his wife took up cooking and became a student at the famed Paris cooking school, Le Cordon Bleu.
+While he worked at US Embassy in Paris, France, his wife took up cooking and became a student at the famed Paris cooking school, Le Cordon Bleu.

-After five years in Paris, Child was reassigned to Marseille, Bonn, and Oslo.
+After five years in Paris, Child was reassigned to US Consulate in Marseille, US Embassy in Bonn, and US Embassy in Oslo.
 In April 1955, he was summoned from Bonn to undergo interrogation in Washington, D.C.
 While there, he was questioned about his political beliefs and the political beliefs of his co-workers.

 Specifically, he was questioned about Jane Foster, a friend of the Childs' during World War II.
 He was also accused of "homosexual tendencies" and told by agents that "male homosexuals often have wives and children".
 Feeling his privacy had been violated through the interrogation, Child's and his wife's opposition to the Senate investigations—spearheaded at that time by Senator Joseph McCarthy—was reinforced.

-Child retired from government service in 1961.
+Child retired from US Government civil service in 1961.